HPC-SimTools/IPS-framework/doc/user_guides/component_package.rst

 .. code-block:: bash

-  python setup.py install
+  python -m pip install .

-Or to install it in develop mode with
+Or to install it in editable mode with

 .. code-block:: bash

-  python setup.py develop
+  python -m pip install -e .

 With the components installed as a package you can reference them by ``MODULE`` instead of providing the full path with ``SCRIPT``.
 So to use